 Upper secondary adult education gives adults knowledge and skills at a level equivalent to the upper secondary (high school) level for young people - called gymnasiet in Swedish.
 This education programme consists of courses at different levels.
 You receive a grade after each completed course.

-Many study at komvux in order to take the courses they need in order to meet the eligibility requirements for university studies.
+Many study at komvux in order to complete the courses they need in order to meet the eligibility requirements for university studies.
 At komvux, you can study courses that give you both general and specific eligibility.

 Finding out more